-Canadian laws protect the rights of the people who create and record the music you play.
-That means you will need to follow a few extra, but crucial, steps to ensure that your business is in compliance.
-If you do not follow these rules, you could leave your business open to legal action, and that could be catastrophic to your life as a business owner.
+Canadian laws protect the rights of the people who create and record the music you play in your shop.
+That means you must follow a few extra — but crucial — steps to avoid legal action, which could be catastrophic for your business.

-If you plan to use music in your store, the most important tariff for you to understand is Tariff 15A.
-According to Small Business BC, this tariff provides you with a blanket license to play background music throughout your business.
-You will not get access to music with this tariff (you’ll still need to buy the music you want to play), but you will be paying the fees that go back to support the people who created the sounds that fill your shop.
+Tariff 15A provides a blanket license to play background music throughout your business.
+You will not get access to music (you’ll still need to buy the music you want to play), but you will pay fees that support the people who created the sounds that fill your shop.

-If you would like to do something innovative with music, such as contracting with a live band to play music in your store for a special event, you might be subject to other tariffs, according to SOCAN.
-Each time you think about mixing things up with music, you will need to be aware that your licensing needs might be changing.
+If you would like to do something innovative with music, such as contracting with a live band to play music in your store for a special event, you might be subject to other tariffs.
 But if you are only interested in background music, 15A is the major tariff you must adhere to.

 The fees you pay through a tariff system are not negotiable, so you will not be able to contact the companies that administer them and ask for a special deal or a discount.

 When the fees are in the process of being set, however, you may have an opportunity to make your voice heard.
-According to Re:Sound, companies go through a step-by-step process when determining tariff rates that follows this plan:
+According to Re:Sound, companies go through a step-by-step process when determining tariff rates: